Miguel Rojas Player Props: Dodgers vs. Yankees

-After batting .250 with two doubles and three RBI in his past 10 games, Miguel Rojas and the Los Angeles Dodgers face the New York Yankees (who will start Gerrit Cole) at 7:15 PM ET on Saturday.
+The Los Angeles Dodgers, including Miguel Rojas (.282 batting average in his past 10 games), take on starter Domingo German and the New York Yankees at Dodger Stadium, Sunday at 7:10 PM ET.

-He had a hitless showing in his last game (0-for-3 with an RBI) against the Yankees.
+In his last appearance, he racked up two hits (going 2-for-4 with an RBI) against the Yankees.

 Miguel Rojas Game Info & Props vs. the Yankees